openhwgroup/programs/program/CV32E40S-PPL.md

 Software compiler support will be handled in related OpenHW projects, not yet defined.
 However, apart for some custom CSRs, no custom instructions will be added and as such software compiler support is expected to be minimal (if not zero).

+Support for the (not-yet-ratified) Zce extension would be very welcome from the Software TG, but this PPL/PL does not assume that this will happen.

 As of yet any plans to develop OpenHW hardware reference designs such as FPGA or SoC have not been defined.

 #### Component 1 - RTL design